 What we have achieved so far

-The report revealed that at least 9.4 trillion microplastic fibres are released from the washing process each week in the UK.
-The report received national media coverage and was referenced by the Environmental Audit Committee in Parliament in its inquiry into the environmental impact of fashion.
+- Our ‘In a Spin’ report found that at least 9.4 trillion microplastic fibres are released from the washing process each week in the UK.
+The report received national media coverage and was referenced by the Environmental Audit Committee in Parliament in its inquiry into the environmental impact of fast fashion.

-WI members attended a member conference in October 2018, where they discussed the report, heard from expert speakers and considered further action that could be taken.
+- WI members attended a member conference in October 2018, where they discussed the In a Spin report, heard from expert speakers and considered further action that could be taken on microplastic fibres.

 How you can get involved